 CBD for Pets

-Just like humans, dogs have an endocannabinoid system, a messaging network associated with pain and mood.
-The existence of the ECS is the basis for why many people believe cannabis works so well for multiple conditions.
-The same logic applies to why CBD may be helpful for dogs and cats.
+Just like humans, dogs have an endocannabinoid system, a messaging network associated with behavior and mood.
+The existence of the ECS is the basis for why many people believe cannabis contributes to balance and calm.
+The same logic applies to why CBD is sometimes used with dogs and cats.

 Is THC Toxic to Dogs?